 |

-The Surin and Similan islands can be reached by liveaboard charter (see above).
 Information about the Mu Koh Similan Marine National Park (Talaytai / Thaiways) Best time to go to the park is December to May (Not open in other period of the year).

 Please check out the Similan Guide for more information.